Azure/WALinuxAgent/README.md

 the VM be reported as unresponsive/unavailable on the Azure portal.
 Also, this setting affects how fast the agent starts executing extensions.

-#### __Extensions.GoalStateHistoryCleanupPeriod__

-_Type: Integer_
-_Default: 1800 (30 minutes)_

-How often to clean up the history folder of the agent.
-The agent keeps past goal states on this folder, each goal state represented with a set of small files.
-The history is useful to debug issues in the agent or extensions.

 #### __AutoUpdate.Enabled__

 _Type: Boolean_